A remarkable trio – Nymph, Dream and Emerald Lakes – is the best hike to feast your eyes on alpine terrain of Rocky Mountain National Park, Colorado.

 On the other hand, the heavy rain did us a huge favor.
 Scaring most of the hikers away, it kept Rocky Mountain National Park relatively empty that early morning.
 Even the popular Nymph, Dream, Emerald Lakes Trail looked deserted, inviting for a hike only the most daredevil adventurers.

 The gloomy sky wasn’t in a rush to clear up, though.
 The fog, however, lingered mostly near the peaks of the mountains.
 The conditions for the hike to all three (Nymph, Dream, and Emerald) lakes were still far from perfect.
 On top of that, it looked like it could rain any time again.
 We took our chance anyway.

 A paved at the trailhead path that ran to Nymph, then Dream, and finally Emerald Lake was still wet.
 Starting as a walk uphill, it made the hike in this conditions more challenging than normally.
-Small puddles filled uneven surface of the Nymph, Dream, Emerald Lakes Trail as soon as it turned into a dirt hiking path that was slowly but surely approaching the first lake.
+Small puddles filled uneven surface of the trail as soon as it turned into a hard-packed hiking path that was slowly but surely approaching the first lake.

 TIP: Good hiking shoes with excellent traction came in handy at this section of the Nymph, Dream, Emerald Lakes hike.

 Before we knew it, Nymph Lake stretched out its grey waters with withered lily pads in front of us.
 For beginner hikers, this place is usually the first and final destination along the Nymph, Dream, Emerald Lakes Trail.
 The path becomes steeper after this point, seducing the least prepared travelers to turn back and hike to the trailhead, which they gladly do.